Susseratal/Suckless-Utilities/README.md

         |___/\__,_|\___|_|\_\_|\___||___/___/  \__,_|\__|_|_|_|\__|_|\___||___/

 Just my personal folder for my suckless utilities and configurations for such.
 Contains DWM configuration and ST configuration.
 Will update as I apply patches to both.
+If you want to remove any patches, just run "patch -R < [patch name]"
 If you have any questions about either of these, please feel free to ask, although I doubt I'll be able to answer them.
 List of changed keybinds follows:
 ~ Iain xx